GodisNanu/se_project_react/README.md

 HTML, CSS, JAVASCRIPT, REACTJS, JSX, REST API, GITHUB, FIGMA, JSON

 ## Roadmap
   I plan to update the design so that the user can change the current location.
+I also am going to add cache-control headers and some other features to prevent issues when a user forgets to logout.

 ## Links
 Project deployed at: